-Between the Charlie Hebdo attacks and the burkini debates, between Emmanuel Macron’s labor reforms and the littérature-monde manifesto, these are momentous times for France and the Francophone world.
+Between terrorist attacks and debates on race and the French national soccer team, between Emmanuel Macron’s labor reforms and the littérature-monde manifesto, these are momentous times for France and the Francophone world.
 NYU’s Institute of French Studies brings together historians, sociologists, political scientists, anthropologists, and other scholars to explore modern France and the French-speaking world in their multiple dimensions.
 Circulating between New York and France, our faculty and students study the imperial nation and post-colonial situations, welfare and discrimination, memory and forgetting, gender and race, religion and secularism, and other questions that play out in singular ways in the Francophone world.

 The IFS provides students with a tight-knit community in lower Manhattan, lodged within a large, well-endowed research university.
 This entails:

 • Small seminars taught by leading scholars from the U.S. and the French-speaking world.
 NYU’s faculty includes experts on France and Europe, Africa and the Maghreb, the Caribbean, the Middle East, and South-East Asia.
 Each year, we also welcome four visiting professors from France.
 Recent visitors include Isabelle Clair on Gender and the French Social Sciences, Silyane Larcher on Colonial and Postcolonial French Antilles, Pap Ndaye on Race and Racism in Modern France, Marie-Eve Thérenty on Press, Society, and Literature Since the 19th Century, and Patrick Weil on Immigration and Minority Issues.
-In 2018 and 2019, our visitors will include among others film-maker Isabelle Boni-Claverie (director of “Too Black to Be French”), sociologist Marie Cartier (Université de Nantes), political scientist Sarah Gensburger (CNRS), and historian Ivan Jablonka (Paris 13).
+In 2018 and 2019, our visiting professors will include among others film-maker Isabelle Boni-Claverie (director of “Too Black to Be French”), political scientist Sarah Gensburger (CNRS), literary scholar Kaoutar Harchi (Paris 3), and historian Ivan Jablonka (Paris 13).

 • A strong research component.
-Whether they choose archival investigations, ethnographic fieldwork, or journalistic reportage, students conduct research in both New York and Paris (during our eight-week summer program).
-On both sides of the Atlantic, they receive close mentoring from our faculty.
+Whether they choose archival investigations, ethnographic fieldwork, or journalistic reportage, students conduct research in both New York and Paris.
+Having devised a new summer research seminar in Paris, we are now introducing a New York-based research seminar in sociology, “French-Speaking Migrants in New York City.”
+On both sides of the Atlantic, our students receive close mentoring from our faculty.

 • Scholarly work in both English and French: By taking half of their courses in French, students perfect their oral and written command of the language and put it to analytical use.
 Our French Language Lab provides linguistic support as needed.